kevin-bruhwiler/Kowloon-Unity-Client/README.md

 ### Creating Custom Bundles
 It is possible to create custom asset bundles and add them to Kowloon.
 The process of creating asset bundles can be found [here](https://docs.unity3d.com/Manual/AssetBundles-Workflow.html).
 If you're using the Kowloon-Unity-Client development version (which is recommended when creating custom assets) the CreateAssetBundles script will already be present.
 Custom asset bundles should be placed in the "Kowloon-Client\LoadedAssetBundles\Custom Prefabs" directory at the [Persistent Data Path](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html), which will make all prefabs within the asset bundles available to be placed in-game.

+Prefabs within custom asset bundles are expected to have some sort of collider, a kinematic rigidbody without gravity, and the OVRGrabbable script attached.

 **Important Notes About Custom Asset Bundles**
 1. Give your bundle an informative name so that other users who wish to make use of it can find it easily
 2. Bundles with duplicate names *will not be uploaded*!
 Search inside the LoadedAssetBundles directory to make sure that no bundles with the same name already exist